StanfordGeospatialCenter/geocoding101/01-Geocoding_Using_ArcGIS_Pro.md

 ## Troubleshooting

-- If you cannot connect to locator.stanford.edu, verify VPN/network status and server URL.
+- If you cannot connect to [locator.stanford.edu](https://locator.stanford.edu), verify VPN/network status and server URL.
+(If you can see the Info Page at that link, you should be good to go!)
 - Low match rates?
 Review data quality, field mapping, and locator choice.
 - Service unavailable?
 Check [stanfordgis mailing list](https://mailman.stanford.edu/mailman/listinfo/stanfordgis) or contact support.